 - Freedom of movement of goods and services.

 - Consumers to benefit from increased competition.

-- Level playing field for producers and consumers across the country.
+- The level playing field for producers and consumers across the country.

 - Strengthening the sense of nationhood and unity.

 According to reports, this simple tax method will bring down the prices for most households.
 Almost 81% of items to fall below / in 18% GST slab.
 Check out below table for GST rate slabs.